nikitaks97/js-code-repo-template-/README.md

 The body of the issue.

 assignees
-A list of GitHub usernames to assign to the issue.
+A list of GitHub usernames to assign to the issue

 Outputs
 issue